4 Easy Tips to Keep Your Cat Warm in Winter

 Make use of the sun

 Sunlight during winter offers the best natural warmth.
 Place your kitty’s bed, pillows or toys where the sunlight comes in.
-This doesn’t exert a lot of effort as cat lovers know that cats are naturally inclined to sunbathe as much as they can.
+This doesn’t take much effort as cats are naturally inclined to sunbathe as much as they can.
 Also, considering their ancestors are desert animals, it’s no wonder they can easily feel cold.

 Heat your kitty’s meals